 Our Ruby architects ran multiple tests to audit the code, as well as the existing infrastructure and document the approaches used on the platform.
 Then, we proposed a plan for gradual implementation of new features and updating Ruby and Ruby on Rails.

 Since the client had no engineers on their side, to implement the described development tasks MobiDev offered a dedicated team once again.
-But since the project required new infrastructure and breaking monolith code into modular design, DevOps engineers were also involved in the project to transfer the application to Azure cloud.
+But since the project required new infrastructure and breaking monolith code into modular design, DevOps engineers were also involved in the project to migrate the application to Azure cloud.

 Challenges:

-• Upgrade Ruby and Ruby on Rails versions
+- Upgrade Ruby and Ruby on Rails versions

-• Make sure the new version of code was developed in an extendable way
+- Make sure the new version of code was developed in an extendable way

-• Provide a high level of security and personal health information (PHI) protection to comply with HIPAA
+- Apply the best practices of healthcare software modernization to provide a high level of security and personal health information (PHI) protection to comply with HIPAA

-• Set up performant and easily scalable infrastructure
+- Set up performant and easily scalable infrastructure

-• Document the architecture design
+- Document the architecture design

-• Develop a new set of features and launch in half a year
+- Develop a new set of features and launch in half a year

 How we delivered: